joyent/conch-ui/README.md

 ![Screenshot of Conch UI](./screenshot.png)

-This report contains source for the Conch front-end UI.
+This repository contains all source needed to build the Web UI for the Conch API service.

 See the [Design Document](./DESIGN.md) for information regarding UI design and development decisions.